About Carbon Offsets

-There has been much criticism of carbon offsets in the past: there have been examples of greenwashing by companies and projects that violate their stated best practices.
+There has been much criticism of carbon offsets in the past, as well as examples of greenwashing by companies and projects that violate best practices.
 This needs to change if carbon offsets are to play a major role in helping us decarbonise.
 In short, companies and individuals need to be educated on the responsible use of carbon offsets.
 Offsets should not be treated as an alternative to reducing emissions, but rather as a means to offset unavoidable emissions.
-They should only be used temporarily, to avoid delaying society's transition to a low- or zero-carbon sector (UNEP, 2020).
+They should only be used temporarily, to avoid delaying society's transition to a low- or zero-carbon economy (UNEP, 2020).
 The Science-Based Targets Initiative (SBTi) released its guidance for using offsets as part of a robust corporate emission-reduction program, contributing to a growing debate over what “carbon neutrality” is and is not.
 There have been efforts to strengthen the carbon offsetting methodologies in recent years under the International Carbon Reductions & Offsetting Alliance (ICROA).
 For more information on ICROA see Appendix 3.
 Nevertheless, there is still scope for further transparency and standardization.

 Importantly, in the DeFi space, it should be known that thus far the supply side of carbon offsets has been quite decentralized, both from a financing, technology and geographic standpoint.
 Looking ahead, there is a unique opportunity to directly fund these projects via DeFi mechanisms - thus enhancing the decentralized nature of both capital formation and capital deployment to sustainability projects.

 This is an important one, so let’s take a step back.
 The concept of carbon offsets has been around for a while, but it really got a boost in 2005 when the Kyoto Protocol took effect.
 Back then, this was still a relatively novel concept, with its fair share of teething problems, and some cowboys took advantage of poor oversight.